isadaqah/irc-hipchat-integration/README.md

     - `IRC_PORT` (*optional*): Defaults to `6667`
     - `IRC_OWNERS` (*optional*): Comma separated list of IRC channel owners to highlight differently
     - `WORK_DAYS` (*optional*): Comma separated list of workdays.
 0 is Sunday.
 Defaults to Mon-Fri.
 Used to prevent sending a notification if a user with an unanswered question rejoins the channel during a non-working day.
+    - `WORK_HOURS` (*optional*): Work hours.
+Defaults to 9-18.
+Used to prevent sending a notification if a user with an unanswered question rejoins the channel during a non-working hour.
 4. Run `irc-hipchat.rb`.